graycarl/dotvim/roadmap.md

 - [ ] Fugitive: show diff in Gstatus in *vertical* split
 - [ ] Vimnote: Preview a selected text area
 - [ ] Vimnote: Quick close window like :Gstatus
-- [ ] Pyopen: Open a module by name.
-We can use `pkgutil`, see: https://stackoverflow.com/a/4693681

 ## Backlog